MegsKunneke/SSS-Development-/README.md

 License
 This project is licensed under the MIT License.

-Feel free to update this README file to provide more specific information about your app, such as installation instructions, usage examples, or additional features.
-Make sure to replace <repository-url> with the actual URL of your GitHub repository.
+Feel free to update this README file to provide more specific information about your app, such as usage examples or additional features.

+To achieve the desired formatting:

+Use a single # character for the main heading to make it larger.
+Place each step under the installation section in a separate set of triple backticks (```) to format it as a code block.
-I hope this helps you create a clear and informative README for your app!
-Let me know if you have any further questions.
+By following these formatting guidelines, you can create a clear and visually appealing README file.
+Let me know if you have any further questions!